dbeley/playlist-versioning/README.md

 - a list of artists linked to a playlist (see below)

 Limitations:
-- every track of an artist will be added to the same playlist
+- all the tracks of an artist are grouped and will be added to the same playlists
-- for now an artist can't be added to several playlists
 - mpc query language is quite limited and only support exact matches

 ## MPD matching